arohan-agate/arohan-agate/README.md

 - 👋 Hi, I’m @arohan-agate
-- 👀 I’m interested in learning more about programming and computer science
+- 👀 I’m interested in learning more about computer science
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning the MERN stack
-- 📫 My email address is arogate05@gmail.com
+- 📫 My email address is aagate@cs.washington.edu

 <!---
 arohan-agate/arohan-agate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.